 The NOLA St. Catherine's Day Hat Parade, inspired by the annual event of the same name in Paris, is held the weekend before Thanksgiving.
 It's open to women and girls of all ages ( as always, men and boys are welcome to tag along).
 FREE AND OPEN TO THE PUBLIC.

 Keep participation FREE by donating just $10.
-Sounds like an oxymoron, right?
-The fact is, parades cost money.
-Expenses include LIVE MUSIC, banners, favors, glasses, posters, flyers, prizes,etc. Think of it as really cheap, voluntary Krewe dues!
+Help us pay for LIVE MUSIC, banners, favors, glasses, posters, flyers, prizes,etc. Think of it as really cheap, voluntary Krewe dues!

 HATS, HATS, HATS! — Create your own hat, or just add decoration to an existing hat.
 Click on any of the links at the bottom of the page to see examples of creations from previous years.
 There will be a wide variety of hats in our New Orleans version of the Catherinettes parade.
 If you have the time to make something special, that's great, but if not, just grab a pretty hat from your own closet — or a silly hat from your Halloween stash — and join us!
 P.S.: There's a prize for the Best Hat, and this year's winner will be next year's Grand Marshall.